Published On: Jan 30 2013 03:18:54 PM CSTUpdated On: Sep 04 2014 01:00:00 AM CDT

 Their daughter, Blue Ivy Carter, was born on Jan.
 7, 2012.

-Beyonce arrives with Jay-Z for President Barack Obama's second inauguration ceremony on Jan.
+Beyonce and Jay-Z attend President Barack Obama's second inauguration ceremony on Jan.
 21, 2013.

-In February 2013, Beyonce performed at the Super Bowl XLVII halftime show at the Superdome in New Orleans, La.
+In February 2013, Beyonce performed at the Super Bowl XLVII halftime show at the Superdome in New Orleans.

 Her performance at the Super Bowl halftime show included a reunion with Destiny's Child.